V-Rajasekar/README/Java/OCJP11/Chapter19-IO.md

 ### Interacting with Users

 The `java.io` API contains class to interact with the user. (e.g) Asking user to log in and prints a success message.
+Java includes two PrintStream instances for providing information to the user: System.out and System.err.
 #### Printing Data to the User System.out and System.err
 - `System.err` is the same as `System.out` but is used to report errors to the user in a separate stream from the regular output information.
 #### Reading Input as a Stream